Colorado Sales Tax & Audit Guide

 If the Colorado Department of Revenue determines the correct amount of tax has not been paid, your business will receive a Notice of Deficiency.

-- If you don’t have sales tax audit experience, how can you trust that the state's auditor abides by the rules and follows proper procedures?
+• If you don’t have sales tax audit experience, how can you trust that the state's auditor abides by the rules and follows proper procedures?

-- How will you know when to provide documents or when to push back?
+• How will you know when to cooperate with document requests versus when to challenge the auditor?

-- Do you have a thorough understanding of your sales and use tax areas of exposure?
+• Do you have a good understanding of your overall sales and use tax exposure in Colorado?

-- Controlling the audit is paramount to limiting exposure and shaping the results.
+• Controlling the audit is paramount to limiting exposure and shaping the results to accurately reflect your sales tax position.
 Are you confident in doing that on your own?

 Visit our resource pages for more information to help you make critical decisions during your Connecticut sales and use tax audit.